google/EarlGrey/docs/examples.md

 # EarlGrey Usage Examples
-# Add any example of custom matchers, asserts etc. that you have found very
-# useful in your EarlGrey tests.
+Add any example of custom matchers, asserts etc. that you have found very useful in your EarlGrey tests.

-**Selecting the first match via a custom Swift matcher**
+Example 1: **Selecting the first match via a custom Swift matcher**

 When an application has exact duplicate elements (every attribute is the same, including their hierarchy), then the correct fix is to update the app to avoid